pranomostro/templates/README.md

 in my makefiles and man-pages, these are just some little files I use as templates.

-The makefiles have one advantage over lots of other makefile: they include an uninstall option.
+The makefiles in this repo have one advantage over lots of other makefile: they include an uninstall option.

 Files